 ILR Class Visits

-Attend classes throughout the semester to experience ILR's curriculum firsthand (please note: classroom visits are not offered on Fridays).
+Attend classes to experience ILR's curriculum firsthand.
 To prepare for a class visit, please:

 - review Cornell's Academic Calendar to ensure that classes are in session.